frenchbakery/devdocks/custom_image/install_botui_rpios.md

-# Installing BotUI on PRiOS
+# Installing BotUI on RPiOS

 This section will guide you through installing BotUI on a generic Raspberry Pi OS (Lite) installation.